stijn-dejongh/lovecraft_public_domain/raw_converts/cs.md

 reflections in the little ground pools where the water had been emptied.
 It had a very queer colour, and as all the men clustered round the window Ammi gave a violent start.
 For this strange beam of ghastly miasma was to him of no unfamiliar hue.
 He had seen that colour before, and feared to think what it might mean.
-He had seen it in the nasty brittle globule in that a&euml;rolite two summers ago, had seen it in the crazy vegetation of the springtime, and had thought he had seen it for an instant that very morning against the small barred window of that terrible attic room where nameless things had happened.
-It had flashed there a second, and a clammy and hateful current of vapour had brushed past him&mdash;and then poor Nahum had been taken by something of that colour.
-He had said so at the last&mdash;said it was the globule and the plants.
-After that had come the runaway in the yard and the splash in the well&mdash;and now that well was belching forth to the night a pale insidious beam of the same daemoniac tint.
+He had seen it in the nasty brittle globule in that aërolite two summers ago, had seen it in the crazy vegetation of the springtime, and had thought he had seen it for an instant that very morning against the small barred window of that terrible attic room where nameless things had happened.
+It had flashed there a second, and a clammy and hateful current of vapour had brushed past him--and then poor Nahum had been taken by something of that colour.
+He had said so at the last--said it was the globule and the plants.
+After that had come the runaway in the yard and the splash in the well--and now that well was belching forth to the night a pale insidious beam of the same daemoniac tint.

-  It does credit to the alertness of Ammi&rsquo;s mind that he puzzled even at that tense moment over a point which was essentially scientific.
+  It does credit to the alertness of Ammi's mind that he puzzled even at that tense moment over a point which was essentially scientific.
 He could not but wonder at his gleaning of the same impression from a vapour glimpsed in the daytime, against a window opening on the morning sky, and from a nocturnal exhalation seen as a phosphorescent mist against the black and blasted landscape.
-It wasn&rsquo;t right&mdash;it was against Nature&mdash;and he thought of those terrible last words of his stricken friend, &ldquo;It come from some place whar things ain&rsquo;t as they is here&nbsp;.&nbsp;.&nbsp;. one o&rsquo; them professors said so.&nbsp;.&nbsp;.&nbsp;.&rdquo;
+It wasn't right--it was against Nature--and he thought of those terrible last words of his stricken friend,  "It come from some place whar things ain't as they is here . . . one o' them professors said so. . . . "

   All three horses outside, tied to a pair of shrivelled saplings by the road, were now neighing and pawing frantically.
-The wagon driver started for the door to do something, but Ammi laid a shaky hand on his shoulder. &ldquo;Dun&rsquo;t go out thar,&rdquo; he whispered.
+The wagon driver started for the door to do something, but Ammi laid a shaky hand on his shoulder.
+"Dun't go out thar, " he whispered.
-&ldquo;They&rsquo;s more to this nor what we know.
-Nahum said somethin&rsquo; lived in the well that sucks your life out.
-He said it must be some&rsquo;at growed from a round ball like one we all seen in the meteor stone that fell a year ago June.
-Sucks an&rsquo; burns, he said, an&rsquo;
-is jest a cloud of colour like that light out thar now, that ye can hardly see an&rsquo; can&rsquo;t tell what it is.
-Nahum thought it feeds on everything livin&rsquo; an&rsquo; gits stronger all the time.
+ "They's more to this nor what we know.
+Nahum said somethin' lived in the well that sucks your life out.
+He said it must be some'at growed from a round ball like one we all seen in the meteor stone that fell a year ago June.
+Sucks an' burns, he said, an' is jest a cloud of colour like that light out thar now, that ye can hardly see an' can't tell what it is.
+Nahum thought it feeds on everything livin' an' gits stronger all the time.
 He said he seen it this last week.
-It must be somethin&rsquo; from away off in the sky like the men from the college last year says the meteor stone was.
-The way it&rsquo;s made an&rsquo; the way it works ain&rsquo;t like no way o&rsquo; God&rsquo;s world.
-It&rsquo;s some&rsquo;at from beyond.&rdquo;
+It must be somethin' from away off in the sky like the men from the college last year says the meteor stone was.
+The way it's made an' the way it works ain't like no way o' God's world.
+It's some'at from beyond. "

   So the men paused indecisively as the light from the well grew stronger and the hitched horses pawed and whinnied in increasing frenzy.
-It was truly an awful moment; with terror in that ancient and accursed house itself, four monstrous sets of fragments&mdash;two from the house and two from the well&mdash;in the woodshed behind, and that shaft of unknown and unholy iridescence from the slimy depths in front.
+It was truly an awful moment; with terror in that ancient and accursed house itself, four monstrous sets of fragments--two from the house and two from the well--in the woodshed behind, and that shaft of unknown and unholy iridescence from the slimy depths in front.
 Ammi had restrained the driver on impulse, forgetting how uninjured he himself was after the clammy brushing of that coloured vapour in the attic room, but perhaps it is just as well that he acted as he did.
 No one will ever know